olmosUC3M/Introduction-to-Data-Science/README.md

 10. Unsupervised Learning.
 Clustering with K-means
 11. Dimensionality Reduction with PCA.
 Probabilistic PCA.
 12. Clustering with Gaussian Mixture Models and the EM algorithm
+13. Mixtures of Bernoulli distributions
-13. Introduction to Neural Networks & Tensorflow
+14. Introduction to Neural Networks & Tensorflow
-14. Building an image classifier with Convolutional Neural Networks
+15. Building an image classifier with Convolutional Neural Networks
-15. Word Embeddings
+16. Word Embeddings
-16. Recurrent Neural Networks for text prediction
+17. Recurrent Neural Networks for text prediction

-**Important note: this course is still under construction!** We expect to have all lessons available by June 2018.
-Until then, a new lesson will weekly be uploaded.
-Currently, **sessions 1 to 12 are available**.
+**Update (April 2018):** The course is finally finished, but will continue evolving during the next academic semester!
+I plan to add more practical examples with real data and certainly expand the introduction to deep learning.

 For every lesson, I provide a self-contained notebook with both models descriptions and theoretical description (using integrated LaTeX Markdown blocks) and practical examples.
 In sessions 3-5, all steps are implemented manually (so students can learn how to implement stuff by themselves) but from session 6 we start using built-in [sciki-learn libraries](http://scikit-learn.org/stable/).